Summer 1928 Perfume

 A few years ago I smelled magnolia oil for the first time, I did not really like it first.
 So the bottle was just standing on the shelf for a couple of years or more.
 A few weeks ago I smelled the oil again, and, to my surprise the aroma was amazing!
 The oil has aged, just like wine, losing its top pepper like notes and leaving the clean floral notes, perfect for the first savour.
 White champaca, as it is also called, had the notes I needed for my dandelion perfume: bitter-floral-honey, tea like and very clean.
 In fact, the clean notes start the perfume and finish it, while the heart stays warm, balmy and summery.
 It is not about sweet sugary notes but rather mellow, wine like, with light citrus and spicy notes.
 Is it not how summer starts and ends?
 Fresh, warm, dulcet and at the end - breezy with crisp mornings in September or even in October, if it is an Indian summer.

-The idea is that dandelion wine is a concentration of long warm summer days and nights, well aged, it must be drunk is small amounts.
-I would definitely carry an extrait de parfum in a small 6ml bottle on a cold autumn day to inhale summer whenever I need it.
+The idea is that dandelion wine is a concentration of long warm summer days and nights, well aged, it must be drunk in small amounts.

 The perfume, as all my line, is unisex and can be worn at any season of the year.